British pay growth slows, pushing back interest rate hike bets again

 "Of the conversations that I have had recently with people at the coal face, one thing stands out.
 With CPI inflation so close to zero, employers do not feel compelled to raise wages."

-Dominic Bryant, an economist at BNP Paribas, said the slowdown in wage growth meant the Bank might not start to raise interest rates in May, as he has been predicting.
+Dominic Bryant, an economist at BNP Paribas, said the slowdown in wage growth meant the BoE might not start to raise interest rates in May, as he has been predicting.

 Carney has said he would like to see earnings growth moving above 3 percent a year before he would support a rate hike.